Orange, New Jersey: Roads and highways

 As of May 2010, the city had a total of 44.64 mi of roadways, of which 39.14 mi were maintained by the municipality, 4.43 mi by Essex County and 1.07 mi by the New Jersey Department of Transportation.

 Interstate 280 is the most significant highway serving the city, traversing along an east-west alignment from the border with West Orange to the East Orange city line.
 The only other significant roadway serving Orange is County Route 508, which follows Central Avenue.
 Principal local roads include Valley Street, Lincoln Avenue, Scotland Road and Highland Avenue.

 Public transportation

 The Orange and Highland Avenue stations provide NJ Transit train service along the Morris & Essex Lines (formerly Erie Lackawanna Railway).
-Service is available via the Kearny Connection to Secaucus Junction and Penn Station in Midtown Manhattan and to Hoboken Terminal.
-Passengers can transfer at Newark Broad Street or Summit station to reach the other destination if necessary.
+Service is available via the Kearny Connection to Secaucus Junction and New York Penn Station in Midtown Manhattan and to Hoboken Terminal.
+Passengers can transfer at Newark Broad Street station or Summit station to reach the other destination if necessary.

 NJ Transit buses in Orange include the 21, 24, 34, 41, 44, 71, 73 and 79 routes providing service to Newark and local service on the 92 and 97 routes.